Assistant Professor, Meteorology, Ocean Engineering and Marine Sciences

 email email@example.com if you want a pdf of any papers.

 * represents students.

-Zhou*, X., P. Ray, B. S. Barrett, and P-C Hsu, 2019: Understanding the bias in surface latent and sensible heat fluxes in contemporary AGCMS over tropical oceans, (in review)
+Zhou*, X., P. Ray, B. S. Barrett, and P-C Hsu, 2020: Understanding the bias in surface latent and sensible heat fluxes in contemporary AGCMS over tropical oceans, Climate Dynamics (submitted)

-Tewari, M., and Coauthors, 2019: Future changes in land-sea breeze and its impact on cooling demads, (in prep for Nat.
+Tewari et al., 2020: Future changes in land-sea breeze and its impact on cooling demads, Nat.
 Clim.
-Change)
+Change (in preparation)

-Ramos*, C.G.M., P. Ray, and Co-authors, 2019: The sensible heat of rainfall in the tropics: Review and estimates from reanalysis and observations, (in prep for Int.
-J. Climatol.)
+Ramos*, C.G.M., P. Ray, and Co-authors, 2020: The sensible heat of rainfall in the tropics: Review and estimates from reanalysis and observations, Int.
+J. Climatol. (in preparation)